christophmckinzie/ReagentTracking/README.md

 # ReagentTracking

-The application serves as a means to scan allergen tubes received from seimens into a sql database.
+The application serves as a means to scan allergen tubes received from seimens into a sql database, display/edit the database and generate a order list for said allergens.

 Immulite Scanning GUI - created using PyQt5, a python wrapper for QT applications.
 - Logging into the application only requires the correct password.
 The user can choose any username.
 The program only uses the username for creating a log of the items scanned into the database.